What Does it Take to Be a Production, Planning, or Expediting Clerk?

 - Logistics Clerk

 In 2016, there was an estimated number of 329,400 jobs in the United States for Production, Planning, or Expediting Clerk.
 New jobs are being produced at a rate of 5.5% which is above the national average.
 The Bureau of Labor Statistics predicts 18,000 new jobs for Production, Planning, or Expediting Clerk by 2026.
-There will be an estimated 35,500 positions for Production, Planning, or Expediting Clerk per year.
+The BLS estimates 35,500 yearly job openings in this field.

 The states with the most job growth for Production, Planning, or Expediting Clerk are Utah, Arizona, and Nevada.
 Watch out if you plan on working in Delaware, Maine, or New Hampshire.
 These states have the worst job growth for this type of profession.